 Our research reveals the key characteristics of top performing buyers agents you should look for when hiring.

-Recently we conducted a research study seeking the natural traits and strengths of top performing real estate buyers agents.
+seeking the natural traits and strengths of top performing real estate buyers agents.
 Using a battery of validated personality profiles we sought to identify the characteristics that correlated only with top performers in a variety of real estate roles.

 We studied Listing specialists, buyers agents, administrative assistants, transaction coordinators, and inside sales agents.
 While we discovered some interesting things in each role, here we will only dive into the specific findings of the buyers agent.